 Diagnostic Challenges are case-based exercises are conducted collaboratively with faculty in pathology, clinical pathology, bacteriology, virology, immunology, and radiology.
 Visiting veterinarians, who are WSU alumni of the college, come to college as volunteer case facilitators to give back to their school and work with current students.
 Collaboration between WSU faculty and veterinarians who volunteer to be facilitators makes this class unique in veterinary education.
 20 years of Diagnostic Challenges Future vets practice problem solving, communication

 Cougar Orientation Leadership Experience

-Cougar Orientation Leadership Experience (COLE) is an off-site retreat designed to promote leadership skills and team building that started in 2002.
-COLE brings students from different place and connects them to WSU, acclimates them to professional school, and sets the foundation for cooperation and teamwork over the next four years.
+Cougar Orientation Leadership Experience (COLE) is week-long orientation which includes an off-site retreat designed to promote personal leadership and community.
+COLE brings students from different places and connects them to WSU, acclimates them to professional school, and sets the foundation for cooperation and teamwork over the next four years.

 Humane Society Alliance Education Program